lblod/app-lpdc-digitaal-loket/docs/deployment.md

 # Continuous Integration

 Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day.
-However, we agreed to [use trunk-based-development](./adr/0002-trunk-based-development.md).
-Developers commit directly on the development branch (for each of the projects).
-So we need a continuous integration build that verifies all commits (either on the app-lpdc-digitaal-loket, or frontend-lpdc, or lpdc-management-service, or lpdc-publish).
-A commit on lpdc-publish can also break something on app-lpdc-digitaal-loket ...

 So we created a ci pipeline that verifies all when committing on development branches: [overview of Continuous Integration setup (private link)](https://miro.com/app/board/uXjVPrXQm7w=/?moveToWidget=3458764562721514615&cot=14).

 More in detail:
 We have an automated build pipeline in woodpecker ci that: